+- i) Riders are automatically qualified for the race if they are qualified to participate in Qualifying Q1 or Q2 (refer to Art.
+1.16.3). - ii) To participate in qualifying practice a rider must achieve a lap time at least equal to 105% of the time recorded by the fastest rider in the same session, in any one of the three Practice sessions FP, P1, P2.

+Race Direction may grant a waiver in an exceptional case of force majeure, for a contracted rider in the Championship.

-- i) Riders are automatically qualified for the race if they are qualified to participate in Qualifying Practice QP1 or QP2 (refer to Art.
-1.16.3). - ii) To participate in qualifying practice a rider must achieve a lap time at least equal to 107% of the time recorded by the fastest rider in the same session, in any one of the three Free Practice sessions (FP1, FP2, FP3). - iii) Substitute riders, replacing a rider after the event has started, are subject to the above conditions if they have participated in two of the first three Free Practice sessions. - iv) If a substitute rider only participates from FP3 onwards and does not achieve a lap time of 107% of the fastest rider in the same session of FP3, that rider may participate in QP1, where he/she must achieve a lap time of at least 107% of the fastest rider in QP1 to be allowed to start the race (unless QP1 is cancelled in which case the rider may start the race).
+iii) Substitute riders, replacing a rider after the event has started, are subject to the above conditions if they have participated in two of the first three Practice sessions.

+iv) If a substitute rider only participates from P2 onwards and does not achieve a lap time of 105% of the fastest rider in the same session of P2, that rider may participate in Q1, where he/she must achieve a lap time of at least 105% of the fastest rider in Q1 to be allowed to start the race (unless Q1 is cancelled in which case the rider may start the race).